You will only receive an alert if new information was published since you received one.

 Here is a selection of key data and statistics about SARS-CoV-2 and COVID-19 disease in Norway.

 The government advises against all international travel that is not strictly necessary.
-There are also restrictions about entry to Norway.

 A growing number of studies and reports are being published on COVID-19 and the pandemic.
 This project will help decision makers and researchers navigate the research.

 This page briefly describes the model used by the NIPH for situational awareness and forecasting of the coronavirus outbreak in Norway.

 The national COVID-19 knowledge programme sends out a newsletter with the latest Norwegian research about COVID-19.
 You can find our methods as well as released newsletters below.

 The register (Beredt C19) was established to give the NIPH an ongoing overview and knowledge of the prevalence, causal relationships and consequences of the COVID-19 epidemic in Norway.

 A study about the role of children in the transmission of the new coronavirus (SARS CoV-2) in childcare centres, primary schools and secondary schools (1st to 10th grade).